 The recession has had a lot of people spooked about stock market prices falling, and there has been a subsequent rush into gold driving up the prices.
 People love to invest in a tangible real asset when times are tough.

 Now that gold is at an incredibly high price and the stock market is once again showing signs of recovery, now is the time to avoid the glitter of gold.
 Investors should not invest in gold at these high price levels.Is now the time to invest in gold?
 It may not be....and here are a few reasons why.Click To Tweet

-Three Reasons You Should Not Invest In Gold
+Three Reasons You Should Not Invest in Gold

 52 Week High

 I hate buying any investment at the 52 week high, and gold is no exception.
 While gold has been hovering around $1,350 per ounce.
-Gold has been one commodity that is used to a roller coaster ride.
+Gold has been one commodity that is used for a roller coaster ride.

 Gold’s price has risen over $1,000 per ounce several times over the past three decades and eventually retreated below that resistance level over the course of the past thirty years.
 Since the U.S. government deregulated the ownership of gold, the price of the metal has been up as many years as it has been declining in price.